UK availability checks

 A waitlist is not UK availability

 A GLP-1 tablet waitlist does not mean a medicine is available in the UK.
 It usually means a provider is collecting interest, offering updates, or preparing public information before a verified UK route exists.
-UK users should look for clear availability wording, safety warnings, consultation requirements and source-backed updates before treating any provider page as meaningful access information.
+Look for clear availability wording, safety warnings, consultation requirements and source-backed updates before treating any provider page as meaningful access information.

 - Waitlist does not mean supply.